Summary

 8. Space Saving Sliding Glass Window Designs for Home

-Sliding window designs for homes move horizontally along smooth tracks.
+Sliding window designs move horizontally along smooth tracks.
 This category saves space and allows clear, expansive views.
 They are functional for Indian apartment balconies and compact rooms.
 Simple operation, low maintenance, and a modern look make them a preferred choice for everyday living spaces needing natural light and streamlined functionality.

 | Materials Used | Setup Cost (₹) | Best Suited Areas | Key Highlights |